zemian/java-lessons/readme.md

 Notes for teaching Java programming language.

+## Install and Setup Java Development Kit (JDK)

+See instructions in [here](basic/Hello.java).

-## Learning Path
+## Learning Paths

-There is a readme file in each folder for further instruction.

 * [Basic Java Programming](basic) - Learn the basic Java programming language syntax and construct
 * [Common Tasks in Java](commontasks) - Learn how to do some common tasks with the Java language
+    - [Desktop GUI](commontasks/swingdesktop) - Learn how to build Desktop & GUI application using Java!
+    - [Computer Science & Algorithm](commontasks/algorithm) - Explore some search & sorting algorithms using Java!
+    - [Design Patterns](commontasks/designpatterns) - Explore some common design patterns using Java!
-* [Maven Build Tool](maven-hello-java) - Learn how to use Maven build tool
+* [Maven Build Tool](maven-hello-java) - Learn how to use Apache Maven build tool
+* [Ant Build Tool](ant-hello-java) - Learn how to use Apache Ant build tool

 Want some more?
 Here some curated topics that might interest you:

-* [MineCraft](topics/minecraft) - Learn how to build Minecraft plugins using Java!
+* [MineCraft](minecraft) - Learn how to build Minecraft plugins using Java!g Java!
-* [Desktop GUI](commontasks/swingdesktop) - Learn how to build Desktop & GUI application using Java!
-* [Computer Science & Algorithm](commontasks/algorithm) - Explore some search & sorting algorithms using Java!
-* [Design Patterns](topics/designpatterns) - Explore some common design patterns using Java!

-## Install and Setup Java Development Kit (JDK)

-See instructions in [here](basic/Hello.java).
+* Java Ecosystem and Popular Libraries:
+    - [Tomcat Web Server](http://tomcat.apache.org/) - A Java based web server that supports Servlet API.
+    - [Spring Framework](https://spring.io/) - A popular framework to built application with.
+    - [Wildfly Application Server](https://www.wildfly.org/) - A full Java EE application server.

 ## Recommended (Free) Text Editor and IDE